daytonaio/content/guides/20240820_guide_devcontainer_feature.md

 ## Conclusion

-Tn this guide, we have walked through the essential steps to create a Devcontainer feature, focusing on setting up a Hugging Face environment,emphasizing the importance of automating and simplifying the setup process for complex tools used in ML and NLP.
+In this guide, we have walked through the essential steps to create a Devcontainer feature, focusing on setting up a Hugging Face environment and emphasizing the importance of automating and simplifying the setup process for complex tools used in ML and NLP.
 From forking the starter repository to implementing the `install.sh` script, we have covered how to define metadata, configure options, and test the feature locally.
 These steps ensure that your feature is both robust and flexible, meeting the needs of various development scenarios.

 One of the key takeaways from this guide is the importance of customization and testing.
 By providing users with configurable options, such as selecting specific versions of libraries or enabling CUDA support, you are making the feature adaptable to different project requirements.
 Moreover, testing your feature both locally and through automated CI pipelines ensures reliability and helps catch potential issues early, contributing to a smoother development experience for your users.